sen2vm/sen2vm-core/README.md

 #### 3.1.1 Direct locations grids' outputs
 Output grids will be integrated directly in the input product.
 >  [!CAUTION]
 > Please note that writing permissions in the L1B input folder are **mandatory**.

-Before processing, **a check will be done** to see if direct location grids are already available in the input L1B product folder, for the detectors/bands selected.
+Before processing, **a verification will be done** to determine whether direct location grids are already available in the input L1B product folder, for the detectors/bands selected.
 If at least one is present for one couple detector/band, Sen2VM **will raise an error and stop**.
-Both granules and datastrip folder will be checked (see output grids format and location in the rest of this section).
+Both granules and datastrip folder will be inspected (see output grids format and location in the following sections).

 ##### 3.1.1.1 Granule level
 Grids’ location and naming is at granules level:
 * 1 grid per couple “L1B granule”/”Sentinel-2 band”,
 * Grids **include 2 (_optionally 3_) bands (Long/Lat/_alt_)**
-* Grids are in **geotiff format with float32 coding positions** which allow approximately centimetre precision on lat/lon coordinates.
-JP2000 cannot be used at it does not allow float32 encoding, meaning the precision will not be enough,
+* Grids are in **geotiff format with float32 coding positions** which allow approximately centimetre precision for lat/lon coordinates.
+JP2000 is not suitable, as it does not support Float32 encoding, resulting in insufficient precision.
 * Grids location will be inside a **GEO_DATA folder** which will be inside each granules folders (at the same level than IMG_DATA and QI_DATA folders),
 * Grids naming conventions will respect the corresponding image data inside the IMG_DATA folder with:
     * GEO instead of MSI